 Women of Color Scholarship, Teaching, and Activism Unit

 Call for Proposals

-Inspired by this year's Presidential Theme, “The AAR as a Scholarly Guild,” we invite submissions around the following themes:
+Inspired by this year's Presidential Theme, “Religion, Poverty and Inequality: Contemplating Our Collective Futures,” we invite submissions around the following themes:

 Statement of Purpose

 Christine Hong, Columbia Theological Seminary1/1/2019 - 12/31/2024

 Cona Marshall, Lebanon Valley College1/1/2018 - 12/31/2023

 JungJa Joy Yu, Claremont Graduate University1/1/2019 - 12/31/2024